Lucaslah/discord-console-logger/README.md

     icon: '',
 // Footer Text to show on the embed (optional)
     footer: '',
-// Sets if you want discord-console-logger to log to the console as well as your Discord Webhook (required)
+// Sets if you want discord-console-logger to log to the console as well as your Discord Webhook (optional: default false)
     console: true,
 // Error Handler (optional)
     errorHandler: err => {